Impact-Resistant Roofs: Pros, Cons, and Types (2024 Guide)

 Potential Cost Savings

-By minimizing damage from hail, debris, and strong winds, impact-resistant roofs save you money on roof repair costs.
+By minimizing damage from hail, debris, and strong winds, impact-resistant roofs save you money on the costs of making roof repairs.
 They also have a longer lifespan than traditional asphalt shingles, which means a better return on investment and a longer period of time before you need to pay for a new roof.

 Many home insurance companies, such as State Farm, offer discounts for homeowners with Class 4 impact-resistant shingles in certain states.
 Insurance premium savings vary by company and location, but some insurers give discounts as high as 33%.